Ditronics-Tz/Smart-Acess-Web/CSV_Upload_API_Documentation.md

 **Endpoint:** `GET /api/students/students/csv-template/`

-**Description:** Download a CSV template file with proper headers and an example row.
+**Description:** Download a CSV template file with headers and an example row.

+**Permissions:** Both Administrators and Registration Officers

 **Headers:**
 ```